techidaily/site-hardware-updates/source/_posts/apples-latest-battle-comparing-the-m3-vs-m2-macbook-air-on-zdnet.md

 (Even if you've always been a Mac user, and everything I just wrote meant nothing to you, you'll still want to read this.
 There's a good chance that the following remapping feature will benefit you just as much, too.)

-## How to remap the Globe key into the Command key

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/szUqw4TLvWs?si=srv1OeLOe579gLwj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Jng92DT1n_Y?si=LvxQhsEJoymsM2iZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## How to remap the Globe key into the Command key

 ## 1\.
 Open up Keyboard settings